gcpinckert/rb_101/lesson_06/tic_tac_toe/bonus_features.md

 ### Algorithm / Data Structure

+1. First check to see if there are defensive moves available (see above)
-1. Iterate through the `WINNING_LINES` constant
+2. Iterate through the `WINNING_LINES` constant
-    - Within each iteration, assign the value (if any) returned by `aggressive_computer_move` to `square`.
+    - Within each iteration, assign the value (if any) returned by `offensive_computer_move` to `square`.
-        - First check to see if there are defensive moves available (see above)
         - If any of the winning lines contain 2 of the computer's marker and 1 of the initial marker:
         - Return the element in the current `line` whose value is `INITIAL_MARKER`.
-        - If no aggressive moves are available, the `if` statement will return `nil` which will keep square with a falsey value
+        - If no offensive moves are available, the `if` statement will return `nil` which will keep square with a falsey value
     - Break out of the iterations through `WINNING_LINES` if square is assigned a truthy value
-2. If `square` still references `nil` assign a random square as before
+3. If `square` still references `nil` assign a random square as before
-3. Mutate the `board` hash to reflect the computer's move
+4. Mutate the `board` hash to reflect the computer's move

+## Computer Turn Refinements

+### Problem

+1. Currently, the computer chooses a defensive move even if it has the chance to win.
+Update the code so it plays it's offensive move first if it has a chance to win.

+2. Have the computer choose square #5 if it is available.
+Basically the logic for the computer move should go in the following order:
+    - Win if a winning move is available
+    - Defend if opponent has an opportunity to make a winning move
+    - Pick square #5 if it is available
+    - Pick a random square

+3. Create a constant such that the game can be played with either the computer or the player going first.
+If the constant is set to "choose", the game should prompt the user to determine who goes first.
+Valid options for the constant can be "player", "computer", or "choose".

+## Other Improvement To-Dos

+1. Extract all instances of the strings "Player" & "Tic-Tac-Toeminator" to constants
+2. Find a way to print the square numbers when the board is displayed
+3. Go through and make sure all methods are discreet and simple for easy code readability
+4. Make it harder to beat the computer?
+5. Better input validation throughout